MicrosoftDocs/architecture-center/docs/framework/security/monitor-resources.md

 For Azure, you can enforce policies by,

--   **Enterprise-wide prevention** - Prevent inadvertent exposure by following the permissions and roles described in the reference model.
+-   **Enterprise-wide prevention:** Prevent inadvertent exposure by following the permissions and roles described in the reference model.

     -   Ensures that network traffic is routed through approved egress points by default.